Adaptive estimation for some nonparametric instrumental variable models: Numerical examples

 \section{Numerical examples}

-We implemented the estimator based on the IRGNM and tested it with simulated data.
-As a test problem we chose nonparametric IV regression in accordance to the models in \eqref{eq:iv_reg_mean_independence} and \eqref{eq:iv_reg_full_independence}.
-The covariate $X$ and instrument $Z$ where one dimensional.
-This allows to compare the estimator based on model \eqref{eq:iv_reg_full_independence}, on operator \eqref{eq:nonlininstreg:opeq2}, and on the IRGNM \eqref{eq:it_tik} with the estimator based on model \eqref{eq:iv_reg_mean_independence}, on the operator equation \eqref{eq:iv_reg_lin_op}, and on iterated Tikhonov regularization.
+We evaluate the small sample behavior of the estimator based on the IRGNM with simulated data.
+As a test problem we use a nonparametric IV regression consistent with models \eqref{eq:iv_reg_mean_independence} and \eqref{eq:iv_reg_full_independence}, with univariate covariate $X$ and instrument $Z$.
+This setup allows to compare our estimator with an estimator which solves \eqref{eq:iv_reg_lin_op} with iterated Tikhonov regularization.